IvanovskyOrtega/Deep-Learning/Machine-Learning/Readme.md

 # Machine learning
-An implementation of a mulilayer perceptron network using scikit-learn to classify figures by their shape and color.
+An implementation of a mulilayer perceptron network using scikit-learn to classify figures by their shape and colour.